chelsea1620/google-belay/README.txt

   gjslint --nojsdoc */*.js
   (this avoids checking the .js files in libraries we use)

 UNIT TESTING
 ============

+We use unittest2 and webtest for the Python backend.
+You will need to:

+  easy_install unittest2 webtest

 Unit testing Python server code: